-There are two battery select switches on a dual engine boat and three battery select switches on a triple engine boat.
+There are three battery select switches on a triple engine boat.
 One battery select switch is designated for each engine, with the DC powered accessories operating from the same switch as the starboard engine.
 In normal use, select position "1" on the starboard switch and position "2" on the port switch so that the battery banks will charge simultaneously when the engines are running.
-If the boat has triple engines, the center switch may be set in position "1" or in position "2" unless the boat is equipped with HelmMaster in which case the center switch should be set in position "1".
-The fifth battery forward in the boat receives charge from an engine isolator lead (from the center engine on a triple, and the port engine on a dual).
+The center switch may be set in position "1" or in position "2" unless the boat is equipped with HelmMasterTM in which case the center switch should be set in position "1".
+The fifth battery forward in the boat receives charge from an engine isolator lead (from the center engine).
 For emergency situations when neither battery bank alone will start the engines, select position "1 + 2" on each switch.
 Return the switches to normal operation settings after starting the engines.

-Never turn the battery select switch to the "off" position with an engine (including generators) running as this could damage the engine charging system or the generator control panel.
+Never turn the battery select switch to the "off" position with an engine (including generator) running as this could damage the engine charging system or the generator control panel.